John Daly (golfer): 2007–2015: PGA Tour non-exempt status

-Daly continued to play more abroad vs. United States due to his limited status on the PGA Tour.
+Daly continued to play mostly abroad due to his limited status on the PGA Tour.
 In the late fall of 2014 Daly started to show some promise finishing T-29 at the Sanderson Farms Championship, and then quietly finishing T-10 at the Puerto Rico Open, his first top-10 finish in three years.
 Soon after, Daly finished T-25 at the Turkish Airlines Open, a European Tour event with a strong field.
 Daly won the Beko Classic on December 6, 2014, an event sanctioned by the PGAs of Europe, finishing at −15.
 It was Daly's first win in over 10 years.
-At the end of 2015, Daly tried to get back his European Tour card in Shanghai.
-He finished T-46 at the BMW Masters and T-50 at the Turkish Airlines Open failing to get back his card.
+At the end of 2015, Daly tried to get back his European Tour card in Shanghai; he finished T-46 at the BMW Masters and T-50 at the Turkish Airlines Open failing to get back his card.

 2016–present: PGA Tour Champions

 Having turned 50 on April 28, 2016, Daly became eligible to play on the PGA Tour Champions.
 His debut was at the Insperity Invitational in May, where he finished tied for 17th.

 On May 7, 2017, Daly won the Insperity Invitational on the PGA Tour Champions after shooting a 14-under par for the tournament.
 It was his first win of a PGA Tour-affiliated event since 2004, and it happened exactly one year after he made his PGA Tour Champions debut.
+He would also finish T-2 at the 2021 Insperity Invitational.
 Daly continues to compete semi-regularly on the tour.